kebiBGit/HMS-SE-6th-sem/README.md

 * Room gallery and review system.
 * AI for admin page reports

-## 📜 License
+## License

 This project is developed for educational and project purposes under the  **MIT License** .

-🌟 If you like this project, don’t forget to ⭐ the repo!
+If you like this project, don't forget to star the repo!